-However, that does not mean that what I share is the only way that would work.
-In color separating, as in many facets of life, there is more than one way to skin a cat.
+However, that does not mean that what I share is the only method(s) that would work.
+We all know there is more than one way to skin a cat.

 Before you look at the images below, know that the screenshots are taken with Photoshop in its default state.

 In order to create accurate and stunning color separations, changes to Photoshop’s color settings are absolutely unnecessary.

 My channels are also set to Selected Areas.
 They will be converted to spot only just before I save the file as a DCS2.0 EPS.

 The image is fairly straight forward but you are limited to using 4 screens only and you cannot do a CMYK 4-color process separation.
 It has to be a simulated process job, meaning you’re going to have to mix some colors in order to get the final product.